|

-Twenty years ago, I found a photo of a powerful four-figure sculpture, "Emergence of Clowns," by Native American artist Roxanne Swentzell.
+Twenty years ago, I found a photo of a powerful four-figure sculpture,

 It fascinates me: the photo moved from my refrigerator to my altar and back...